-Join us on board our beautiful Turkish Gullet for the most spectacular way to watch and enjoy the Malta International Fireworks Festival!
-Treat yourself to an incredible night of fire, colours, and dancing reflections.
+Join us aboard our beautiful Turkish Gullet for one of the most memorable ways to experience the Malta International Fireworks Festival!
+Enjoy an evening of dazzling colour, shimmering reflections, and breathtaking views.

 If you have booked the option that includes pick-up and drop-off transfers, please note that the time shown on the website or on your ticket is the departure time of the cruise and not the time when you will be picked up from your hotel (or closest meeting point).
 At least a few days before the date of your activity, you need to make sure to contact the tour operator to confirm your pick-up location and pick-up time.